PolychronMidi/Polychron/README.md

 https://github.com/jingkaimori/midieditor

 Current implementation is a simple demo of random meters, scales, and chords at random divisions.
 Settings can be customized in `config.js`.
 Timing markers for each unit can be found in the "Marker_t" entries of the CSV file.

+[LibreOffice] is a good program for CSV files.